sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/prefabs.md

 PrefabDescriptor ppd = PrefabDescriptor.Open("<location of extracted files>/prefab2/car_dealer/car_dealer_01_fr.ppd");
 ```

-Alternatively, you can use a [`HashFsReader`](xref:TruckLib.HashFs.HashFsReader) to load the desciptor directly
+Alternatively, you can use a [`HashFsReader`](xref:TruckLib.HashFs.HashFsReader) to load the descriptor directly
-from its `.scs` file without having to extract it first:
+from its `.scs` file without having to extract it:

 ```cs
 using TruckLib.Models.Ppd;